Economies of Humanitarian Architectural Practice

 Le campus urbain comme un espace postcolonial

-In 2019, the Université de Montréal expects to open a $350M “urban campus” dedicated to scientific and technological research.
+In September 2019, the Université de Montréal opened a $350M “urban campus” dedicated to scientific and technological research.
 Major stakeholders hope that this higher education facility will be an economic engine for Montréal and Québec.
 Conceptualization of the project largely revolves around notions of the creative economy and creative class with higher education institutions being key to “new economy” growth.
 We add a different layer to the urban campus conversation by making a postcolonial criticality and sensibility central to the “integrated urban campus.”
 The project is ongoing.
 It is a part of the larger Du terrain vague project funded by the Conseil de recherches en sciences humaines (CRSH).
 Afield's first output (2017) for this project can be found on the Penser créer l'urbain website in French here.

 Negotiating Difference in Post-apartheid Housing Design

 The project is an investigation of the visual qualities of design practice in post-apartheid South Africa.
 We specifically address the visual power of social mapping within the context of a “coloured” housing development for the poor in Cape Town’s Mitchells Plain suburb.
 Considering South Africa’s history, expanded design practice as highlighted in the project helps to commence the undoing of apartheid’s embedded and lingering impact by mitigating power differentials between planners and designers, on the one hand, and informal housing residents on the other.
-(Published in the international and peer-reviewed African Identities: The Journal of Economics, Culture and Society 11, 3 (2013): 290-303.)
+(Published in the international and peer-reviewed African Identities: The Journal of Economics, Culture and Society 11, 3 (2013): 290-303.
+PDF below.)